What Happens If Your Home Insurance Lapses? Consequences & How to Fix It

 Failure to Renew Policy expires at term end and homeowner forgets or neglects to renew

 It's also worth noting the difference between a lapse, a cancellation, and a non-renewal.
 A lapse is typically triggered by non-payment.
 A cancellation is a mid-term termination by the insurer.
 A non-renewal is when the insurer decides not to extend your policy at the end of its term.
-Learn more about the nuances in our guide on home insurance non-renewal situations.
+Maintaining continuous home insurance coverage protects your long-term rates, and you can also learn more about home insurance non-renewal situations specifically.

 Even One Day Matters